AllahTheGreatest/Lyno/README.md

 # What is lyno?
 Lyno is a discord **Nuke** Bot and here its his code

+# Not sure
+I am not sure lyno used chatgpt so please read through yourselfs and tell me what you think

 # Is lyno a skid?
 Lyno is not a skid, **__BUT__** his code is chatgpt